 - The new disease shows as an-unpleasant-big-circular-red patch on the forehead skin of those who are infected.

 Using more than three descriptive types of adjectives in sequence to describe one noun or pronoun would sound a little awkward or difficult.
-Hence, disciplined adherence to the proper order of adjectives is surely worthwhile.
+Hence, disciplined adherence to the proper order of adjectives in English is surely worthwhile.